STORM: Slot-based Task-aware Object-centric Representation for robotic Manipulation: Experiments

 \textbf{Metrics.} Object discovery performance is commonly evaluated using the \textit{Foreground Adjusted Rand Index} (FG-ARI)~\cite{Hubert1985}, which quantifies segmentation accuracy and object-consistency, and \textit{Mean Best Overlap} (mBO)~\cite{Pont_Tuset_2017}, which measures the pixel-wise overlap between predicted and ground-truth object masks.

-\textbf{Object discovery.} We benchmark our visual-semantic model on object-centric discovery tasks using PASCAL VOC 2012~\cite{Everingham2010} and COCO~\cite{lin2015microsoftcococommonobjects} datasets, both of which contain complex, multi-object scenes.
-These datasets are standard in the literature, allowing direct comparison with previous object-centric methods.
-The goal of this evaluation is to asses how well our model separates distinct entities in an image.
-We follow established evaluation protocols and report results on the validation sets of both datasets.
+\textbf{Object discovery setup.} We benchmark our visual-semantic model on object-centric discovery tasks using PASCAL VOC 2012~\cite{Everingham2010} and COCO~\cite{lin2015microsoftcococommonobjects} datasets, both of which contain complex, multi-object scenes.
+These datasets are standard in the literature, allowing direct comparison with existing object-centric methods.
+It is important to emphasize that this evaluation serves primarily as a validation step for our visual-semantic module.
+Rather than aiming for state-of-the-art 2D segmentation, our goal here is to confirm that our lightweight, LLM-free architecture effectively separates distinct entities without degrading the semantic grounding capabilities seen in heavier, more complex models.
+We compare STORM against several baselines: DINOSAUR \cite{seitzer2023bridginggaprealworldobjectcentric}, Stable-LSD~\cite{jiang2023objectcentricslotdiffusion}, Slot-Diffusion~\cite{wu2023slotdiffusionobjectcentricgenerativemodeling}, and our closest baseline, CTRL-O~\cite{didolkar2025ctrlolanguagecontrollableobjectcentricvisual}.
+CTRL-O is also weakly-supervised but relies on a much stronger, compute-heavy semantic model as input (e.g., LLM2Vec) to initialize its slots.